open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_capsule_server.md

 This version of the specification defines two CSS-based Capsule types:

 1. ``KeyServerCapsule`` -- public key based authentication and access control
-2. ``KeySharesCapsule`` -- national identity code based authentication and access control
+2. ``KeySharesCapsule`` -- authentication and access control based on ETSI natural person semantics identifier (national identity code) or private company issuer identifier.

 This list may be expanded in future versions of the specification.
 Various authentication schemes may be used in parallel.